 6. Allow Upholstery to Dry

 Upholstery should dry completely within 24 hours.
 Of course, it is best to clean on a warm day with the windows open and a breeze circulating.
-If that is not possible, these steps will help you speed up the process:
+If that is not possible, these steps on how to dry couch cushion covers and other parts of the upholstery will help you speed up the process.

 - Take a hairdryer and go over seamed or corded areas.